 Being a small town, Central City - Alburnett does not have a public transit system used by locals to get to and from work.

-The citizens of Central City - Alburnett are slightly better educated than the national average of 21.84% for all cities and towns, with 21.69% of adults in Central City - Alburnett having a bachelor's degree or advanced degree.
+The education level of Central City - Alburnett citizens is a little higher than the average for US cities and towns: 21.69% of adults in Central City - Alburnett have at least a bachelor's degree.

 The per capita income in Central City - Alburnett in 2022 was $43,268, which is wealthy relative to Iowa, and upper middle income relative to the rest of the US.
 This equates to an annual income of $173,072 for a family of four.
 However, Central City - Alburnett contains both very wealthy and poor people as well.